 YOU ARE SPEAKING UP AND AGAINST A PLAN THAT LACKS TRANSPARENCY!
 Please follow the conversations and organized events on facebook on pages such as Minneapolis School Parents, Integrated Schools, Minneapolis Public School Families and Educators for Excellence, MFT59, and my campaign page RebeccaforMN.

 As your District 6 School Board Candidate, I will lead with community, engaged and informed by my constituents.
 I am listening to you.
 Overwhelmingly, I hear equity and access to educational opportunities is critical.
 Overwhelmingly, I hear that choice, whether it is K-8 or magnet schools, is critical.
 Overwhelmingly, I hear you want to know how this plan creates much needed stability, financial sustainability, and improved academic outcomes and access to equitable opportunities for ALL students.
-Join me and my candidacy for School Board District 6 and let’s move forward with a Comprehensive District Design that works for students, families, and school communities, a CDD that reflects the realities of choice and includes a plan to no to retain our current students, but bring students back to undersubscribed school communities!
+Join me and my candidacy for School Board District 6 and let’s move forward with a Comprehensive District Design that works for students, families, and school communities, a CDD that reflects the realities of choice and includes a plan to not only retain our current students, but bring students back to undersubscribed school communities!